Educating and equipping discerning disciples of Jesus Christ for restorative work in His kingdom

 Our After School Care Program operates on regular school days from September to June for elementary-aged students.
 Children may stay in care up until 6:00pm.
 Activities such as crafts, gym time, outside play time (weather permitting), and cooking are included on a regular basis.

-Registration is required for full-time or part-time care.
-Drop-in options are also possible if you do not need the service every day.
+Registration is required for this program.
+Drop-in options may also be possible if you do not need the service every day.
 Space is limited and all applications are awarded on a first-come, first-served basis.
 Forms are available for download on our Forms page.
-If you have questions or would like some more information, you may contact our after school care coordinator at firstname.lastname@example.org.
+If you have questions or would like some more information, you may contact our after school care coordinator at email@example.com.